New WorldatWork Survey Reveals Single Pay Structure Increase, and Consolidation or Elimination of Pay Differential Policies

 WorldatWork invited its broader membership and customer base to participate in an electronic survey on U.S. geographic pay policies.
 A total of 858 responses were received, representing U.S. organizations of different sizes and across multiple industries.
 WorldatWork also obtained responses from 312 full-time business professionals via the Schlesinger Group panel online.
 The sample was sourced primarily based on gender, geography and age.
 Email invitations were sent directly to participants on 03/14/2022 and results were collected over a 14-day period.
 Sample sizes vary by question.
 Geographic pay differentials are pay differences established for the same job based on variations in costs of labor or costs of living among two or more geographic areas.

-WorldatWork is the leading global nonprofit organization for professionals engaged in the critically important practice of total rewards.
+WorldatWork is the leading global nonprofit organization for professionals engaged in the critically important practice of Total Rewards.
 We serve those who are responsible for cultivating inspired, engaged, productive, and committed workers in effective and rewarding workplaces.
-We guide them in the design and delivery of total rewards programs with our education and certification; idea exchange; thought leadership; knowledge creation; information sharing; research; advocacy; and networking.
+We guide them in the design and delivery of Total Reward programs with our education and certification; idea exchange; thought leadership; knowledge creation; information sharing; research; advocacy; and networking.